about

 I am an ethnographer of religion in South Asia, with a focus on the intersection of Hinduism, health, media, and the environment.

-My research explores how large-scale religious institutions intervene in consumer culture in order to provide solutions to modern societal problems.
+My research explores how large-scale religious institutions refashion traditions to provide solutions for modern societal problems.

 research